Ephenodrom/Flutter-Global-Config/README.md

 ## Overriding configuration

 Sometimes it is necessary to override data in the configuration.
-This can be done by the setValue method.
+This can be done by the updateValue method.
 This method makes a check for the given type of the value and then performs an update the configuration map.

 ```dart